Abound Dog Food Review

 When you consider the protein-boosting effect of the peas, flaxseed, alfalfa meal and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Abound is a plant-based dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 2.5 stars.
+Abound is a grain-inclusive dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 2.5 stars.

 - Dangerous Levels of Vitamin D Discovered in Several Dog Food Brands (12/7/2018)